Aliases for EPHA7 Gene

 GeneCards Summary for EPHA7 Gene

 EPHA7 (EPH Receptor A7) is a Protein Coding gene.
-Diseases associated with EPHA7 include syndactyly, type v and brachydactyly-syndactyly syndrome.
-Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity and axon guidance receptor activity.
+Diseases associated with EPHA7 include gallbladder adenocarcinoma and mediastinal malignant lymphoma.
+Among its related pathways are GPCR Pathway and Developmental Biology.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is EPHB3.